 Are the prices better than in Copenhagen?

 Generally not.
 Most items will be priced exactly the same.
 At least when it comes to clothing, electronics, souvenirs and such.
-However, it might be slightly cheaper to eat out, so at least that is something.
+However, it might be slightly cheaper to eat out in restaurants, so at least that is something.
+You’re also more likely to find free parking and such in Aarhus.

-Therefore, Aarhus is not a cheap place to go shopping, but you will find a wide variety of nice things, and it can be quite entertaining.
+Overall, Aarhus is not a cheap place to go shopping, but you will find a wide variety of nice things, and it can be quite entertaining.
 If you have a day to spare on your vacation, it absolutely makes sense to dedicate it to shopping and eating out.
+It can be very fun, and this is also a great way to see how locals live in their day-to-day lives.